Zumba in Zoom - Event details

 Zumba in Zoom - Event Details

 This event is being held online.
-Students will be given access to a Google Form to receive passwords, meeting links.
+Students will be given access to a Google Form to receieve passwords, meeting links, and an opportunity to obtain a swag bag 2 weeks prior to the first round of classes!

 Zumba in Zoom